Kotlin/kotlinx.coroutines/docs/topics/coroutines-basic-jvm.md

 ```
 </tabs>

-This library is published to Bintray Maven Central repository, so add the following:
+This library is published to Maven Central repository, so add the following:

 ```groovy
 repositories {